Our Latest News

 Insufficient thermal processing generally causes spoilage through bacterial spore growth, either with or without gas production.
 When the outgrowth of spore-forming bacteria results in acid production without gas production this is known as “flat-sour” spoilage2.
 When gas production is present, this can cause bloating and rupturing of the finished product packaging.
 Spoilage due to thermal processing insufficiency is characterized by the presence of a pure culture of spore forming microorganisms.

 Post-process contamination is characterized by the presence of a mixed culture of spore-formers and different vegetative flora.
-This type of spoilage can be caused by defective seams, dirty conveyor systems, or poor operation of filled can handling equipment3.
+This spoilage can be caused by defective seams, dirty conveyor systems, or poor operation of filled can handling equipment3.
 In both cases, a physical examination of container integrity should be completed in addition to examination for viable organisms.
 This provides a better understanding of where in the process the issue may have occurred.

 References